 (ii) Where a minor subject(s) is required or permitted within the degree, at least 30 credits in the minor subject including at least 15 300-level credits, unless otherwise specified in the degree regulations.

 (b) For a 480-credit undergraduate degree, 120 credits, including at least three-quarters of the highest-level courses.

-(c) For a postgraduate or graduate qualification, half of the credits required, including all the research credits for a postgraduate qualification.
+(c) For a postgraduate or graduate qualification, half of the credits required, including all the highest level credits (and all the research credits where applicable) for a postgraduate qualification.

 (i) Students who have completed a 120-credit postgraduate diploma or a 120-credit bachelor honours degree at Massey University may be permitted to credit the full 120 credits toward a 180-credit masters.
 In this case, students must complete all the research or professional practice credits required for the Masters.

-(d) For a sub-degree or undergraduate diploma or certificate, half of the credits required.
+(d) For a sub-degree or degree-level diploma or certificate, half of the credits required.